 Information on the link between pay and performance

 Compensation practices at BBH Luxembourg are aligned with the Firm’s risk appetite and long-term goals and objectives.
-Compensation is directly tied to the Firm’s earnings and performance as well as an individual’s performance.
+Compensation is directly tied to the Firm’s earnings and performance as well as an individual’s performance and conduct.
 This approach ensures that both quantitative and qualitative criteria including financial and non-financial are applied in accordance with EBA Guidelines.
 The individual performance rating measured in the Employee Development and Performance (“EDP”) system is based upon each manager’s assessment of the performance of the particular employee against business goals set between the employee and manager, goals set by the Firm and assigned by Firm leadership and core competencies including goals related to adherence to the Firm’s Compliance policies.
 The overall assessment of the employee is made up of 50% of the individual performance against stated goals and 50% of the Firm core competencies.
 Employees’ performance aligned with the Firm’s three Core Values (i.e. Teamwork, Integrity and Excellence) is also recognized by the manager, though these components are not calculated into the overall performance assessment rating.

 BBH & Co. has developed and implemented a BBH Group-wide EDP model and system that has been adopted by BBH Luxembourg.
 The EDP methodology incorporates both qualitative and quantitative metrics related to performance measurement that are applicable to all employees including Material Risk Takers.
 Business and Compliance related goals and objectives account for 50% of an employee’s overall assessment, and consist of business goals embedding compliance / ethical commitment / obligation.
 The Model Core Competencies define the skills and behaviours most critical to the success of BBH Luxembourg and account for the remaining 50% of an employee’s overall assessment.
 Completion of the EDP process is required for all employees and reviewed and managed by the local Human Resources group.
 When assessing the performance of a specific staff member, BBH Luxembourg applies a multi-year approach in order to take into account the long-term performance of the staff member as well as the underlying business cycle of BBH Luxembourg and its business risks.
 Accordingly, the main performance objectives are defined on a multi-year basis.